Anne Eisenhower: Personal life

 In the 1980s, Eisenhower married Wolfgang Flöttl, a hedge-fund manager.
 Both were figures in the New York charity circuit.
 Eisenhower filed for divorce from Flöttl in 2018.

 In 2019 Eisenhower was living in Manhattan's Upper East Side.
 She sold the historic Southampton mansion, Claverack, for $35 million in 2010.

 Death

 Eisenhower died on July 30, 2022, in New York, aged 73.
-She was survived by her husband of 31 years, Wolfgang K. Flottl, as well as her daughter (Adriana Echavarría), her grandchildren (Camila Mendoza and Nico Mendoza), and her siblings (David, Susan, Mary Jean).